Skip to content

 Spending his college years in New England exposed him to a variety of climbing styles.
 From bouldering in Lincoln Woods, bolted routes in Rumney, traditionally protected crags of Franconia, and the higher alpine terrain of the White Mountains.
 Matt is a well-rounded climber who takes full advantage of the time he’s afforded to climb and adventure.
 He considers the Gunks home, has and continues to travel to notable points West, but loves winter ascents of Wallface in the Adirondacks the most.

-Matt works full time as a New York City firefighter and is a regular instructor at the FDNY Technical Rescue School.
-He is also an AMGA Apprentice Rock Guide, AMGA Single Pitch Instructor, AAIRE Level I Avalanche Course Trained, NYS Certified Rock and Ice Guide, SPRAT Level 1 Certified.
+Matt works full-time as a New York City firefighter and is a regular instructor at the FDNY Technical Rescue School.
+He is an AMGA Assistant Rock Guide and a graduate of the AMGA Ice Instructor Course.
+He is also AAIRE Level I Avalanche Course Trained, NYS Certified Rock and Ice Guide, and SPRAT Level 1 Certified.

 Matt also holds a B.A. in Culinary Arts from Johnson and Wales University and loses his mind when hot food turns cold.

-Bobby started rock climbing at the age of 16 in the Gunks and the Adirondacks.
-Following his passion for adventure sports, he attended SUNY Plattsburgh where he received a M.S. in Expeditionary Studies.
-Bobby is now the Outdoor/Adventure Education Coordinator at Paul Smith’s College.
+Bobby started rock climbing at 16 in the Gunks and the Adirondacks.
+Following his passion for adventure sports, he attended SUNY Plattsburgh, where he received an M.S. in Expeditionary Studies.
+Bobby is now Paul Smith’s College’s Outdoor/Adventure Education Coordinator.
 His passion for the outdoors expands beyond climbing.
-He loves to spend time in a boat, costal or whitewater paddling and on skis in the mountains.
-The aspect he enjoys most about the outdoor industry is the people he gets to meet and the area’s he gets to travel to.
-Bobby lives in the heart of the Adirondacks with his wife, dog, and hedgehog whose name is of course Sonic.
+He loves to spend time in a boat, coastal or whitewater paddling, and on skis in the mountains.
+The aspects he enjoys most about the outdoor industry are the people he meets and the areas he travels to.
+Bobby lives in the heart of the Adirondacks with his wife, dog, and hedgehog, whose name is, of course, Sonic.